OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/04-ExG-Setup.md

 * EMG: one reference channel: AGND
 * ECG: one reference channel: BIAS

+, where SRB serves as reference for the EEG channels.
+AGND is simply the common ground in measuring the voltage activity.
+BIAS is used for noise-canceling, it combines the common noise on all channels and subtracts the noise from the data channels.

 ## Hardware setup
 We are going to use the pins on Cyton to connect the EEG, and use Daisy to connect to EMG and ECG.